 The Kalief Audit

-Audit institutional questioning records for meaning capture, rapport pressure, repeated reframing, vocabulary installation, and juvenile elevation.
+Audit institutional questioning records for meaning capture, rapport pressure, repeated reframing, vocabulary installation, and what the subject held.

 Audit vocabulary